 In 2011, the Committee and Staff of Kenmore District decided to change its Central Governing Body (CGB) from C&K to Gowrie.

-Throughout its history, the Association has relied on the enthusiastic help of volunteers and generous donations of both time and money.
+Throughout its history, the kindergarten has relied on the enthusiastic help of volunteers and generous donations of both time and money.
 Kenmore District has played an integral part in the history of the area, and we look forward to fulfilling the needs of our community for many years to come.